bartenbach/cluster_restart/README.md

 Block production on Solana Testnet has halted at approximately 16:30 UTC on 21 February 2024.

-## Confirm highest optimistic slot:
+## Confirm highest optimistic slot

 `solana-ledger-tool -l <ledger-path> latest-optimistic-slots`